chef/chef-web-docs/chef_master/source/resource_powershell_script.rst

    **Ruby Types:** Integer, Float

    Inherited from **execute** resource.
 The amount of time (in seconds) a command is to wait before timing out.
 Default value: ``3600``.

+``user``
+   **Ruby Types:** String

+   The user name of the user identity with which to launch the new process.
+Default value: `nil`.
+The user name may optionally be specifed with a domain, i.e. `domain\user` or `user@my.dns.domain.com` via Universal Principal Name (UPN)format.
+It can also be specified without a domain simply as user if the domain is instead specified using the `domain` attribute.
+On Windows only, if this property is specified, the `password` property must be specified.

+``password``
+   **Ruby Types:** String

+   *Windows only*: The password of the user specified by the `user` property.
+   Default value: `nil`.
+This property is mandatory if `user` is specified on Windows and may only be specified if `user` is specified.
+The `sensitive` property for this resource will automatically be set to true if password is specified.

+``domain``
+   **Ruby Types:** String

+   *Windows only*: The domain of the user user specified by the `user` property.
+   Default value: `nil`.
+If not specified, the user name and password specified by the `user` and `password` properties will be used to resolve that user against the domain in which the system running Chef client is joined, or if that system is not joined to a domain it will resolve the user as a local account on that system.
+An alternative way to specify the domain is to leave this property unspecified and specify the domain as part of the `user` property.

 .. end_tag